redhatdemocentral/rhcs-travel-agency-demo/README.md

 -----------------
 See the tagged releases for the following versions of the product:

-- v1.3 - JBoss BPM Suite 6.3.0 and JBoss EAP 6.4.7 with travel agency process installed on Red Hat CDK 2.1.
+- v1.3 - JBoss BPM Suite 6.3.0 and JBoss EAP 6.4.7 with travel agency process installed on Red Hat CDK.

-- v1.2 - JBoss BPM Suite 6.2.0-BZ-1299002 on JBoss EAP 6.4.4 with travel agency process installed on Red Hat CDK 2.1.
+- v1.2 - JBoss BPM Suite 6.2.0-BZ-1299002 on JBoss EAP 6.4.4 with travel agency process installed on Red Hat CDK.

 - v1.1 - JBoss BPM Suite 6.2.0-BZ-1299002 on JBoss EAP 6.4.4 with travel agency process updates installed on Red Hat CDK using OpenShift Enterprise image.